 A Director shall (i) have the highest personal and professional integrity, (ii) have demonstrated exceptional ability and judgment, and (iii) be effective, in conjunction with the other Directors, in collectively serving the long-term interests of USA Judo.
 Each Director shall have passed a background check, completed SafeSport education and training, and have no record of SafeSport violations.

 Directors shall possess the highest personal values, judgment and integrity, understanding of athletic competition and the Olympic ideals, and have diverse experience in the key business, financial, and other challenges that face USA Judo.
 Directors shall have a high level of experience and capability in Board oversight responsibilities, including in the areas of finance, marketing, fundraising, audit, management, communications, and sport.
-At least one (1) of the independent Directors, who shall also serve on the Audit and Finance Committee, shall have financial expertise.
+At least one (1) of the independent Directors, who shall also serve on the Audit and Finance Committee, should have financial expertise.

+In addition to the above, Athlete Directors must also meet the applicable eligibility requirements, conflict of interest policies, and codes of conduct of bodies they belong to related to their board service (i.e., the Team USA Athletes’ Commission and/or U.S. Olympians and Paralympians Association).

 Directors shall inform the Nominating and Governance Committee of any changes in their employment responsibilities or other constraints on their time in order for the Nominating and Governance Committee to determine whether it is appropriate to nominate the Board Director for continuing Board service.